When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 But in Arcadia, Florida history was repeating itself, only at a worse level.

 Three young hemophiliac brothers Ray, Robert and Randy Ray, ages 10, 9 and 8 were diagnosed with HIV in 1986.
 Their county school board refused to let them attend school.
 The boys' parents sued for the right of their children to attend school, and were victorious in Federal court.
 In the week following the verdict the Rays were the target of bomb and death threats, and the school was boycotted because the boys were returning.
 Increasingly fearful, the Rays and their children did not sleep in their own home, leaving it in the care of a relative.
 On August 29th, 1987, a week after the court decision, the house was burned down, sending the boys' uncle to the hospital for smoke inhalation.
 As relatives were sorting through the debris the next day, a car sped by and its occupants shouted: "Get out of Arcadia!
 Get out of town, Rays!"

 The family fled their hometown.
 Town authorities were never able to determine the cause of the fire that destroyed the Ray home.

-Less than two years after Floridians ignored this travesty, they would rally to the cause of "innocent victim" Kimberly Bergalis.
+Less than two years after Floridians ignored this travesty, they would rally to the cause of another alleged "innocent victim," Kimberly Bergalis.

 In March of '88 Ryan testified before the President's Commission on AIDS, describing his experience with bigotry as well as the financial difficulties his family had experienced as a result of his illness.
 In the same year a brochure summarizing Surgeon General Koop's report was mailed to 107 million American households.
 In April of the following year, at a gathering in Sarasota, the Surgeon General honored the White family and the Ray family, and others who had suffered not just from the infection of HIV, but from the prejudice and abuse that their infection provoked in those around them.
 He later said: